 Announcements: Excel Community and Learning Center will hold a Rummage Sale on Thursday and Friday, June 4 and 5.
 Doors will open at 8:30.
 Please no children younger than 16!
 Sanitizer will be provided, no gloves, wear your mask.
 Entrance is limited to 10 people at a time.
 Come shop at Excel, 383 south Fourth Street, Morton.

-Announcements: The second/final We Care Missions Food Distribution for the month of May will be held on Friday, May 22 from 10 a.m. - 12 noon at Morton United Methodist Church, 29 Church Street.
+We Care Missions Food Distribution, the first session in June, is scheduled for Friday, June 12 from 10 a.m. - 12 noon at Morton United Methodist Church, 29 Church Street.

 Congratulations to: Beverly Tadlock on her promotion to serve as Assistant Vice President, Loan Officer and Branch Manager for Priority-One Bank, Morton.
 She has 15 years of experience in banking and has been with Priority-One since January of 2016.
 Active in community activities, she has served as an officer in several civic organizations.
 Beverly is the wife of Billy Tadlock and the mother of Kristin Tadlock Hines, Chance and Anna Grace Tadlock.

 To: Miss Morton High School-Alexis Jackson and Mr. Morton High School-Ian Kennedy, and to those Honor Graduates, not already recognized in a previous column, Janiyah Hall, Lane Harrell, Hakeigh Herrington, Reagan Hughes, Mallory Irby, Alexis Jackson, Rachael Jennings, Ian Kennedy, Rachael Revette, Xabian Ruano, Spencer Sumerall, Deseree Thapa, Jennifer Torres, Keisha Torres, Shailyn Trejo, Cameron Weeks and Cory Weeks.